Norman2115/etherplay-next/README.md

 # EtherPlay
+This repo is a restructured framework for development due to some issues with the previous one, and you can find the old repository here https://github.com/Norman2115/etherplay.

 ## Problem Statement
 Many people purchase illegal or modified DLL copies of Steam games online.
 While this may reduce costs for lots of people, it undermines the game publisher's revenue, disrupts the integrity of digital rights management and limits long-term support for the game.